dconco/phpspa/docs/hooks/use-function.md

 code { background: linear-gradient(135deg, rgba(102, 126, 234, 0.1), rgba(118, 75, 162, 0.1)); padding: 2px 6px; border-radius: 3px; }
 </style>

-Often, you need to run PHP logic—like saving to a database—without a full page reload.
+Often, you need to run PHP logic — like saving to a database — without a full page reload.
 The `useFunction` hook makes this simple without creating separate API routes.

 !!! info "Secure Bridge"
     It securely exposes a PHP function so your client-side JavaScript can call it directly.